As a corporate meditation teacher, I am often asked by my friends in the healthcare field how meditation can help both doctors and patients.

 “Meditation works best when you engage all of your senses including your imagination.
 I imagine myself having a good day where I help people and do not allow their stress to interfere with the quality of my work.
 That is how I do my service best.”

 How To Introduce Meditation To Patients

-Not only are there benefits of meditation for healthcare workers, but for patients too.
+Not only are there benefits of meditation for nurses and doctors, but for patients too.

-Shelton says that she has been successful introducing patients to meditation, and has some valuable tips for other healthcare professionals.
+Shelton says that she has been successful in introducing patients to meditation and has some valuable tips on meditation for healthcare professionals.

 “On follow-up visits, I ask how the practice went and we explore ways to expand the practice.
 It may be in a full 5-minute meditation in the morning or it may be a brief practice before a daily event like meals.”

 Goldberg has likewise used meditation to aid her clients.